tomt-1/simd-fecfun/README.md

 This is a set of functions for forward error correction (FEC).
 The code uses Agner Fog's vector class library (https://github.com/vectorclass - at a minimum get the "version2-master" files).
 Currently, only LDPC is supported.

-This is a work-in-progess, for a more polished FEC project, one might want to look at aff3ct (https://github.com/aff3ct/aff3ct).
-The key difference is that simd-fecfun will hit higher throughputs and lower latencies for decoding.
+While this is a work-in-progress, the LDPC decoding is fairly complete.
+The LDPC decoder throughput can exceed 90 million codewords per second (802.11ad 1/2 rate on a dual-socket Ice Lake server).

 ## Key Components

 1. [WGN generation](https://tomt-1.github.io/simd-fecfun/WGN/norm.dist.methods.html)
-2. LDPC Encoding (TBD)
+2. LDPC Encoding (Documentation TBD)
-3. LDPC Decoding (TBD)
+3. LDPC Decoding (Documentation TBD)

 ## Prerequisites